JoshuaHawatta/quiz/README.md

 ## How to play?

-Just choose an answer to the question until you reach the end. <br/> You can restart it and try again, if you miss some!
+Just choose an answer to the question until you reach the end. <br/> You can restart and try it again, if you miss anything!
 <br/>

 ## What i've learned?